 Has science squeezed God out?

-Julian Baggini, editor of ‘The Philosophers’ Magazine’ claims that “If science has not actually killed God, it has rendered Him unrecognisable.”
-He refers to the Chief Rabbis opinion that science is about the how and religion the why of the universe.
-But he says that it is not as simple as that.
+Julian Baggini, editor of ‘The Philosophers’ Magazine’ claimed that “If science has not actually killed God, it has rendered Him unrecognisable.”
+He referred to the Chief Rabbi's opinion that science is about the how and religion the why of the universe.
+But he said that it is not as simple as that.

-He points out that Stephen Hawking said in Channel 4 “You can call the laws of science ‘God’ if you like,” he told Channel 4 earlier this year, “but it wouldn’t be a personal God that you could meet, and ask questions.”
+He points out that Stephen Hawking said in Channel 4 “You can call the laws of science ‘God’ if you like,” he told Channel 4, “but it wouldn’t be a personal God that you could meet, and ask questions.”
 Also Antony Flew, a famous, life-long atheist who came to believe in God in his eighties, believed in a Deist God, i.e. one who started the universe then left it, and us, to get on with it without him.

 Well, I’m not going to defend the Sistine Chapel ceiling as literal!
 It illustrates the problem of Christians projecting caricatures of God, including the implication that God is some elderly Santa Claus figure sitting on a literal throne somewhere in a vertical direction from earth.
-Then there are creationists who claim God created the universe in six days 6000 years ago.
 Some Christians have projected a “God of the gaps,” claiming God as the explanation for anything science can’t explain.
 This god retreats as science fills the gaps in its knowledge.

 But I don’t believe for a moment that Baggini has proved his point.
 He is attacking a caricature of the God of the Bible.
 He accepts the idea of God initiating the universe.
 But he then bases his comments on a crude view of God’s sovereignty over and relationship with the world.
 God’s sovereignty is not human dictatorship and control writ large.
 It is much more sophisticated and subtle than that.